gatsbyjs/gatsby/docs/blog/modern-publications-with-gatsby-ghost.md

 ![](/src/uploads/ghost-core-1.png)

-Our latest updates allow you to completely replace the default Handlebars theme layer in favour of a front-end framework, so you can use Gatsby to build your site statically from the Ghost API.
+Our latest updates allow you to completely replace the default Handlebars theme layer in favor of a front-end framework, so you can use Gatsby to build your site statically from the Ghost API.

 ## Why use a headless CMS?